They’ll remind you that 6 million people start a business each year.

-When that didn’t happen in a few months, I was bummed.
+When that didn’t happen in a month or two, I was crushed.

-But each year, I learned how to run a business that supports the work I loved to do.
+But then I learned how to build and run a business that supported the work I loved to do.

-And when it came time to change my business model, I did that almost effortlessly based upon what I had already learned along the way.
+And when it came time to change my business model into coaching and training, I did that almost effortlessly based upon what I had already learned along the way.

 And guess what?
-I never had to get grouchy or lose my original passion.
+I never had to get grouchy or drop my original passion.
 (In other words, I know what I’m talking about here.)

 So, here are 5 truths about building a successful business doing what you LOVE…

 1 – Growth is Often Proportional to Investment.